xavier-orcutt/TrialTranslator-notebooks/README.md

 ## Notebooks
 The project was coded in Python using Jupyter Notebooks.
 See requirement.txt for necessary packages and versions to run notebooks.

-There are 8 core notebooks for each cancer:
+There are 8 notebooks found in each cancer file:
 1. data_wranging_tr: Data wranging of the training set
 2. data_wranging_te: Data wrangling of the test set
 3. crude_model_build: Building ML survival models using a crude imputation strategy
-4. cox_model_build: Building a standard Cox model inspired
+4. cox_model_build: Building a standard Cox model
 5. mice_gbm_build: Building gradient-boosted survival models with multiple imputation strategy
-6. discrim_performance: Plotting the time-dependent AUC for all ML models
+6. discrim_performance: Plotting the time-dependent AUCs for all ML models and Cox model
-7. gbm_final_build: Final gradient-boosted survival model build
+7. gbm_final_build: Building the final gradient-boosted survival model
 8. rtrials_wt3r_33c: Reproducing landmark clinical trials across 3 risk groups

 ## Website